 The kitchen staff consists of preparation workers who execute several routine tasks as directed by chefs, food service managers, and cooks.
 These works should have the ability to follow cooking instructions and deliver well-prepared meals.
 Their responsibilities include the cleanup of dishes, cooking equipment, and the working stations.
 They also take charge of food safety regulations, storing and sorting of ingredients, and preparing foodstuff.

 These skill sets are where the common ground ends though.
-A food prep responsibility is more likely to require skills like "taking care," "good communication," "math," and "dexterity."
-Whereas a kitchen staff requires skills like "quality food," "meal preparation," "food preparation," and "clean environment."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a food prep are more likely to require skills like "taking care," "good communication," "math," and "dexterity."
+On the other hand, a job as a kitchen staff requires skills like "quality food," "meal preparation," "food preparation," and "clean environment."
+As you can see, what employees do in each career varies considerably.

 A cafe associate performs various support tasks to help maintain the smooth flow of operations at a cafe and ensure customer satisfaction.
 They ensure that the shelves are stocked with fresh and high-quality products by conducting regular evaluations and inspections, disposing of expired goods, and adding new products as necessary.
 They may also prepare or serve orders, make drinks using machines, and assist customers by answering inquiries or processing their payments.
 Moreover, a cafe associate must maintain an open communication line with co-workers and report to managers regularly.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, food prep responsibilities are more likely to require skills like "good communication," "math," "dexterity," and "manual dexterity."
-Meanwhile, a cafe associate might be skilled in areas such as "groceries," "sam," "culinary," and "product knowledge."
+Meanwhile, a cafe associate has duties that require skills in areas such as "groceries," "sam," "culinary," and "product knowledge."
 These differences highlight just how different the day-to-day in each role looks.

 A prep cook and dishwasher is responsible for cleaning and sanitizing kitchen items and utensils, and performing basic cooking tasks under the supervision of chefs or cooks.
 It is also their responsibility to prepare ingredients by washing, chopping, weighing, and ensuring that they are the correct quantity and quality.
 Furthermore, a prep cook and dishwasher may also have to maintain cleanliness in the kitchen, clear tables, monitor inventory of ingredients in storage, coordinate with the kitchen staff, and meet all health standards and policies.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from food preps resumes, they are more likely to have skills like "food service," "food handling," "taking care," and "cleanliness."
-But a prep cook/dishwasher might have skills like "wash dishes," "food preparation equipment," "cooking equipment," and "line cooks."
+The required skills of the two careers differ considerably.
+For example, food preps are more likely to have skills like "food service," "food handling," "taking care," and "cleanliness."
+But a prep cook/dishwasher is more likely to have skills like "wash dishes," "food preparation equipment," "cooking equipment," and "line cooks."

 A line server is responsible for assisting the guests with their needs to ensure an overall satisfying dining experience with the highest quality service.
 Line servers take and verify guests' orders, provide recommendation for orders, respond to the guests' inquiries regarding the menu, manage the food preparation and serving, assist guests with additional requests, and ensure strict adherence to the sanitary standards and hygienic procedures at all times.
 Line servers must have excellent communication and time-management skills to interact with different guests and identify their dining needs.

-The average resume of line servers showed that they earn similar levels of education to food preps.
-So much so that the likelihood of them earning a Master's Degree is 0.0% less.
-Additionally, they're less likely to earn a Doctoral Degree by 0.1%.
+The average resume of line servers showed that they earn similar levels of education compared to food preps.
+So much so that theyacirc;euro;trade;re 0.0% less likely to earn a Master's Degree and less likely to earn a Doctoral Degree by 0.1%.